interviews of developers and contributors for the blog

 Emailed seven developers (with ideas from Jan Iversen).
 When I get responses I will start publishing them on the blog.

-#2 Updated by Mike Saunders over 1 year ago
+#2 Updated by Mike Saunders almost 2 years ago

 Got some responses this morning so will start posting them on the blog (on days where there are no other announcements).

-#3 Updated by Mike Saunders over 1 year ago
+#3 Updated by Mike Saunders almost 2 years ago

 #5 Updated by Mike Saunders over 1 year ago